hissy/rs-csv-importer/readme.txt

 == Installation ==

-1. Upload All files to the `/wp-content/plugins/` directory
+1. Upload All files to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to the Import page under Tools menu.
+4. Click CSV link, read the notification, then just upload and import.

 == Changelog ==